codeforsanjose/CFSJ-SecurityStack/README.md

 Make sure to specify the time range between 4 to 6 hours, this will lighten the load on the server and make sure that we do not exceed the maximum requests

 ## Components
 ### Splunk

-Onboard hosts and connect them up to the main host
+**What Is It**
+Splunk is basically a log collector.
+It's where sysadmins and security analysts can correlate system logs from web apps and hosts to identify significant events.
+**For Consumers**
+To onboard applications, you can either comment on the # security-stack channel, or you could do the setup yourself.
+**Setup**
+On the host where the web application is running:

-wget -O splunk-8.0.0-1357bef0a7f6-linux-2.6-amd64.deb 'https://www.splunk.com/bin/splunk/DownloadActivityServlet?architecture=x86_64&platform=linux&version=8.0.0&product=splunk&filename=splunk-8.0.0-1357bef0a7f6-linux-2.6-amd64.deb&wget=true'
+ 1. `wget -O splunk-8.0.0-1357bef0a7f6-linux-2.6-amd64.deb 'https://www.splunk.com/bin/splunk/DownloadActivityServlet?architecture=x86_64&platform=linux&version=8.0.0&product=splunk&filename=splunk-8.0.0-1357bef0a7f6-linux-2.6-amd64.deb&wget=true'
+`
+2. `sudo dpkg -i splunk-8.0.0-1357bef0a7f6-linux-2.6-amd64.deb`
+3. `cd /opt/splunk/bin`
+4. `sudo ./splunk start`
+5.

 sudo dpkg -i splunk-8.0.0-1357bef0a7f6-linux-2.6-amd64.deb